Sebastiano Montelupi

 Sebastiano Montelupi (Sebastian Montelupi, name occasionally Polonized as Wilczogórski, 1516 – 18 August 1600), was an Italian-born merchant and banker in Kraków, Poland, and Postmaster General of the Polish royal postal service under Sigismund II Augustus, Henry III of Poland, Anna Jagiellon, Stephen Báthory and Sigismund III Vasa.

 Life

-Montelupi left Italy in 1536, settling in the Kingdom of Poland in 1557.
+Montelupi was born in Florence in 1516.
+Little is known about his early life.
+He left Italy in 1536, settling in the Kingdom of Poland in 1557.
 He worked for the merchants and bankers Carlo and Bernardo Soderini until establishing himself independently in partnership with his younger brother Carlo.